What are the ‘special categories of personal data’?

 What is genetic data?

-The GDPR defines genetic data in Article 4(13):
+The UK GDPR defines genetic data in Article 4(13):

 “‘genetic data’ means personal data relating to the inherited or acquired genetic characteristics of a natural person which give unique information about the physiology or the health of that natural person and which result, in particular, from an analysis of a biological sample from the natural person in question”.